What is the difference between freeride vs all mountain snowboards?

 A rule of thumb is to find your “standard length” (see link below) and then add 2-4cms.

-All-mountaineers are always somewhere in the middle of freeride and freestyle and the same is the case with length.
+All-mountaineers are typically somewhere in the middle of freeride and freestyle and the same is the case with length.

-An all mountain rider doesn’t want to go too short and miss out on the edge-hold and stability of a longer board but they also don’t want to go too long as that makes the board more aggressive, more difficult to perform freestyle tasks such as spins, riding switch etc.
+An all mountain rider doesn’t want to go too short and miss out on the edge-hold, stability and float of a longer board but they also don’t want to go too long.
+Going too long can make the board more difficult/less suitable for performing freestyle tasks such as spins, butters, side-hits – and can make riding the board at slower speeds more cumbersome/less nimble.

 An all-mountaineer should try to go with what I like to call the “standard length”.

-The main reason for this is that the setback allows the board to float much more effortlessly in deep snow.
+The main reason for this is that the setback allows the board to float much more effortlessly in deep snow – and a lot of riders prefer a bit of setback for carving too.

 Whilst freeride boards are usually 20mm+ and freestyle boards are centered 99% of the time, all-mountain boards, you guessed it!, tend to sit somewhere in the middle.